Private packages

 Adding packages

-The /path/to/the/package
+The /path/to/my_package

-should be the directory containing the setup.py
+file or a buildable directory containing the setup.py

 or pyproject.toml